michaelmassoni/obsidian-trakt-sync/README.md

 ## Usage

 - Use the command palette and run **Sync Trakt History**.
-- On first run, you’ll be prompted to visit a URL and enter a code to authorise the plugin with Trakt.
+- On first run, you’ll be prompted to visit a trakt.tv URL and enter a code to authorise the plugin with Trakt.
-- The plugin will fetch your watch history, enrich it with TMDB data, and create/update notes in your vault.
+- The plugin will fetch your watch history, enrich it with TMDB data, and create or update notes in your vault.
 - You can reset all settings to defaults from the settings page.

 ## Troubleshooting